- B.A. English and Anthropology, Appalachian State University, 1995

 Ph.D.
 English, Syracuse University, 2006

-Outside my teaching and scholarly activities, I enjoy spending time with my family; pursuing outdoor activities including hiking, biking, and climbing; exploring Iowa’s cultural, culinary, and musical resources; and playing various stringed instruments (primarily the banjo).
+Outside my teaching and scholarly activities, I enjoy spending time with my family, hiking and biking, exploring the vibrant cultural resources in Des Moines and playing a number of stringed instruments.